 User-Defined Method In Java

-A. Modifier: By using modifiers, we define the access types.
+A. Modifier: By using Access Modifiers, we define the access types.
 That means where we can access the method.
 In Java, we have four different access specifiers are there:

 - Public: that means we can access the method all over the application

-- Protected: That means that methods are accessible within the class and in its subclasses.
+- Protected means that methods are accessible within the class and in its subclasses.

 - Private: That method is accessible within the class only.

-- Default: If you do not define any access specifiers, then Java programming language takes default as an access specifier.
-These methods are accessible within the class and within the package.
+- Default: If you do not define access specifiers to a method, Java programming language takes default as an access specifier.
+These methods are accessible within the class and the package.

-B. Return Type: It represents what type of value that specific method will return, and sometimes it may be void also, that time it will not return anything.
+B. Return Type: It represents what type of value that specific method will return, and sometimes it may be void also.
+At that time, it will not return anything.

-C. Method Name: With this parameter, we are defining a method name.
+C. Method Name: We are defining a method name with this.
 And by using the method name, we can access that specific method.

 D. Parameter list: This Field is used to pass some values to the method.
-If you are giving more then one value to a method then we are using a comma to separate between two parameters.
-We have to mention the data type and variable name within an unclosed parenthesis.
-If there is no parameter is there, then we have to use empty parenthesis.
+If you give more than one value to a method, then we use a comma to separate between two parameters.
+For Each parameter, We have to mention the data type and variable name within an unclosed parenthesis.
+If no parameter exists, then we have to use empty parenthesis.

 - public static − modifier